bespoke-silicon-group/accelerator-debugger/README.md

 ## Creating a DebugModel
 To use the debugger, one needs to create a `DebugModel` based on the hardware used.
 See `test_model.py` for a simple version of a `DebugModel` and `manycore_model.py` for a more complex version.
-A `DebugModel` is a collection of `DebugModule`s that, in turn, are a collection of signals.
+A `DebugModel` is a collection of `DebugModule`s that, in turn, are a collection of hardware signals.
 To create a `DebugModel`, one needs to determine which signals in the VCD are useful for debugging, then wrap those signals into logical `DebugModule` units.

 Currently, there are three types of `DebugModule` units.
 - A `BasicModule` is a simple wrapper for signals and is instantiated by